Members

 University of Toronto

-Dr. Ania Harlick is an Assistant Professor, Teaching Stream at the University of Toronto, and an Adjunct Senior Instructor at the University of Calgary.
-Originally from Poland, she holds a master degree from Adam Mickiewicz University as well as a master degree and a doctorate from Memorial University of Newfoundland and Labrador.
+Dr. Ania Harlick is an Associate Professor, Teaching Stream at the University of Toronto.
+Originally from Poland, she holds a Master’s degree from Adam Mickiewicz University as well as a Master’s degree and a doctorate from Memorial University of Newfoundland and Labrador.
 She considers herself an accidental physicist with a passion for education.
 As her primary responsibilities are teaching university courses, most of her research focuses on implementing modern pedagogy into the design of course and laboratory components.
 As far as she is concerned, she has her dream job.

 Rodrigo Narro Pérez